 - “If you. . . followed by anything that would change the focus of the conversation.

-Yes, I felt protected but it also meant that no one trying to help me could reach me, and that seemed short-sighted and at odds with my statements that I wanted to get better.
+Yes, I felt protected by my armor, but it also meant that no one trying to help me could reach me, and that seemed short-sighted and at odds with my statements that I wanted to get better.

 I only heard condemnation, which in turn added another layer to the armor.
 I knew underneath the defenses that I hurt.
 I felt fragile, wounded, and vulnerable to comments, but did not understand that this vulnerability would be my salvation.